florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 #import "../util.typ": flex-caption

-= Proof of concept: Developing a WebAssembly plugin system for a text editor The first part of this work did a technology comparison to find out if Wasm is feasible as a technology for plugin systems.
+= Proof of concept: Developing a WebAssembly plugin system for a text editor The first part of this work performed a technology comparison to find out if Wasm is feasible as a technology for plugin systems.
 In this second part, a basic proof of concept for a Wasm plugin system will be implemented for a text editor.
-To make this process as realistic as possible, to learn as much as possible from this implementation, a text editor that is already being used today by developers will be used.
+To make this process as realistic as possible and maximize knowledge gained from this implementation, a text editor that is already being used today will be used.

 The text editor chosen is the Helix editor (#link("https://helix-editor.com/")).
 It is a terminal-based text editor written in Rust with controls similar to Vim, however it provides more features out of the box.